opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/printing-parts/index.md

 ## Printing The Parts

+{{< container-image path="images/IMG_0637.JPG" alt="All 3D printed parts" >}}

 You can find out how many of each part to print in the `index_bom.md` file you downloaded in the first step.
 You can view this file using an online Markdown viewer [like this one](https://dillinger.io/).
 Select "Import From" -> "Markdown File" and select `index_bom.md`.

 The "Filename" column will tell you which part to print and the "Quantity" column will tell you how many to print.
-Only pay attention to Filenames that start with `FDM-`, since these are the ones in the zip file you downloaded earlier.
+Only pay attention to filenames that start with `FDM-`, since these are the ones in the zip file you downloaded earlier.
 The other items in this table are a list of all the other fasteners, hardware, and off the shelf parts used in the machine's mechanical build- all of these have been provided in the kit.

-{{< container-image path="images/IMG_0637.JPG" alt="Belt Tension Arm Parts" >}}
+The 3d models are already in the preferred orientation for printing, so you only need to make sure they're placed within the build volume when slicing.

 ## 9000 Series Parts?